You made about 35,000 decisions today. What to wear. What to eat. Whether to hit snooze. Whether to reply to that text now or later.

 Their median answer?
 512. Same problem.
 Same answer (40,320).
 But the starting number dragged everyone’s guess in its direction.[1]

 The anchoring effect gets even stranger.
+Retailers use it constantly to manipulate your shopping brain.
 In another experiment, subjects spun a random wheel numbered 0 to 100.
 Then they were asked to guess the percentage of African countries in the United Nations.
 People who spun a higher number gave higher estimates.
 A completely random wheel changed their answer to a factual question.

 4. The Framing Effect